 The pandemic has profoundly disrupted life and work.
 Yet some people are affected more than others.
 One way in which people of color have been hit harder is in the particular difficulties they face in working from home.
-Laura Morgan Roberts, a former Visiting Professor at Wharton and a current Professor of Practice at the University of Virginia’s Darden School of Business, spoke to host Stew Friedman on his Work and Life show on SiriusXM Wharton Business Radio.
+Laura Morgan Roberts, a former Visiting Professor at Wharton and a current Professor of Practice at the University of Virginia’s Darden School of Business, spoke to host Stew Friedman on his Work and Life show on Wharton on Business Radio 132.

 Here are highlights from their conversation, available in full here as a free podcast.

 1. Code-switching, implicit bias, and micro-aggressions exist in the workplace, even when that place is home.

 “Our article, the piece with Courtney McCluney on Working from Home While Black, amplifies the ways in which home is a safe haven for Black people and other people of color when workplaces have not been hospitable for them, when going to work has been another way of exposing yourself to the risks and the dangers of racism that could impact your life.”

 “’Code-switching’ is a strategic tactic that Black people and other marginalized groups adopt when they express their full, culturally authentic selves in those safe spaces – the home life, the personal life, the social life – and then ‘switch the code’ by expressing different values, cultural behaviors, and styles through the way you talk, the way you dress, the kinds of social activities you participate in at work with your coworkers.
 Those align more with the majority or the dominant group.
 But now you’ve got your co-workers in your home, too.
 It’s not the safe haven anymore.
 Code-switching is disrupted.”